dainst/cilantro/README.md

 # code style

-- 4 Spaces instead of tab
+- indentation: 4 Spaces instead of tab
     - idea: settings->editor->javascript
     - atom: settings->editor
-- variable/function names
+- names
     - for js-variables: camelCase
     - for members of datamodel (journal, article): under_score
     - private functions with _ prefix
     - in css: snake-case
+    - filenames snake-case myController in my-controller.js
 - ES6
     - `let/const` instead of `var` where it makes sense: http://es6-features.org/#BlockScopedVariables
 - more